myautoml/myautoml/docs/source/getting_started/train_tutorial.rst

 Run & evaluate
 ==============

 You are now almost ready to run the train script.
-Make sure the ``.general.template`` part from the ``.env.general.template`` file is removed.
-This file contains a few variables with regard to the MLflow input / output which you can leave as is for now.
+Make sure to make a copy of ``.env.general.template`` with the name ``.env.general``.
+The template shows the settings that are (may be) expected by the program, without containing any secrets such as passwords, so that it can be committed to a git repository.
+You can update your personal and private settings in the .env.general file. **Never commit your
+.env.general (with passwords, etc.) to a git repository!**

 Change directory to the ``/scripts`` folder with the MyAutoML environment activated and enter the following code to start the train script:

 .. code:: bash